Aug. 20, 1308 – Pope Clement V pardoned Jacques de Molay, the last Grand Master of the Knights Templar, absolving him of charges of heresy.

 Aug.
 20, 1965 - Civil rights worker Jonathan Daniels, a white Episcopal seminary student from Keene, New Hampshire, was murdered by shotgun at point-blank range in Hayneville in Lowndes County, Ala.
 Special (and unpaid) deputy sheriff Tom Coleman, an ardent segregationist, admitted to the shooting, but was acquitted by an all-white jury six weeks later.
 It’s said that Daniels sacrificed his life for young black activist Ruby Sales whom he pushed out of the way of the blast.

 Aug.
-20, 1974 - In the wake of Nixon’s resignation, Congress reduced military aid to South Vietnam from $1 billion to $700 million.
-This was one of several actions that signaled the North Vietnamese that the United States was backing away from its commitment to South Vietnam.
+20, 1974 - In the wake of Nixon’s resignation, Congress reduced military aid to South Vietnam from $1 billion to $700 million, one of several actions that signaled the North Vietnamese that the United States was backing away from its commitment to South Vietnam.

 Aug.
 20, 1975 – As part of its Viking program, NASA launched the Viking 1 planetary probe toward Mars.